Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/Wordpress Best Practice/Plugins - Redirections Plugin - _Setup.md

-Regarding plugin Redirections by John Godley
+Regarding plugin: Redirections by John Godley

 It can log users hitting links that 404.
 It **does not** scan webpages for 404 links.
 Refer to [[Plugins - Wordpress Must-Have Plugins]] for such plugin.